 6 Obtaining the equivalency table

-The equivalency table was released in April 2016 as a full release and will subsequently be maintained according to the release schedules of ICNP and SNOMED CT.
+The equivalency table was released in April 2016 as a full release and is subsequently being maintained according to the release schedules of ICNP and SNOMED CT.

 Access within IHTSDO member countries is provided by the Member National Release Centre in each country, via the relevant Member web page.
 Affiliates of IHTSDO in non-member countries can access the table in IHTSDO Release Format 2 (RF2) through their MLDS (Member Licensing & Distribution Service) account https://mlds.ihtsdotools.org.
 Please contact email@example.com for more information if required.